geobrignell/raytracepy/README.md

 Two Dimensional Raytracer in Python

-Using Pygame to display a 2D raytracer, including light sources and bounderies for the user to change.
+Using Pygame to build a 2D raytracer, including a light source and bounderies for the user to change.

 Includes:
     main.py - Where the bounderies and light sources are created as well as the game loop.